official apology

 Why was the case reopened/reversed

 On April 30, 2010, Zhao Zhenshang reappeared at his village and confessed that on the night of the fight with Zhao Zuohai, he injured Zhao Zuohai’s head with a chopping knife.
-Out of concern that Zhao Zuohai might die, Zhao Zhenshang ran away with some personal belongings.
-Zhao Zhenshang survived by collecting and reselling recyclables during his ten-year hiatus.
-Zhao Zhenshang came back to his village because he had a stroke and could not afford any treatment.
+Out of concern that Zhao Zuohai might die, Zhao Zhenshang grabbed some personal belongings and fled.
+Zhao Zhenshang survived by collecting and reselling recyclables during his absence.
+Zhao Zhenshang came back to his village because he had had a stroke and could not afford any treatment.

 Factors contributing to the wrongful conviction